Assignment • FAQ • Development Guide • Code • Checklist • |

 character = 43

 Notice how we see the ascii value.
 If this is not showing up for you, please make sure you handled the previous case before and make appropriate changes to your code.
-Once you have confirmed this, continue to enter next until we get to the case in which it is a non-digit (a character that is not between '0' and '9').

 main[1] next